Build Automation 101: Your Guide to an Automated Build Process

 Build automation saves time and money.
 That’s because build automation sets you up for CI/CD, increases productivity, accelerates delivery, and improves quality.

-How the Automated Build Process Works: Step-by-Step
+How to Automate the Build Process

 - Write the code.